-Please note our offices in Canada will be closed on Monday, October 8, 2018 for our Thanksgiving Holiday.
-If you need any assistance, please use MIN.NET to log your request and we will respond on Tuesday, October 9, 2018.
+Please note our offices in Canada will be closed on Monday, November 12, 2018 to observe our November 11 Remembrance Day.
+If you need any assistance, please use MIN.NET to log your request and we will respond on Tuesday, November 13, 2018.
 Thank you.

 For Canadian clients, remember the “Call for Proposals 2018 for the Virtual Exhibit Investment Program” is now open.